-This form must be completed and maintained in the testing archive.
+This form must be completed and maintained in the student's assessment file.
 The parent/guardian must be notified that an emergency accommodation was provided.
 For additional information on where to submit your Emergency Accommodation Request Forms, refer to Appendix C.